Joseph C. Ritchie

+Oakland industrial Park.
+He also played a key role in bringing Canon Virginia to Newport News.

 After serving as mayor, Ritchie returned to his career as a contractor, as owner and CEO of the Ritchie-Curbow Construction Company.
 The company is responsible for building several sites of interest in the Hampton Roads area.
 Ritchie is also a managing member of Newport News Town Center, LLC, responsible for the managing of the city's new City Center at Oyster Point district.
-In addition, Ritchie is an "organizer-director" of Virginia Company Bank, a new bank expecting to start serving residents and businesses in August 2005.
+In addition, Ritchie was a charter member of the Virginia Company Bank and served on its board of directors, executive committee, and loan committee.